Thursday, 29 May 2025

 Of course, the property included several acres of woodland and garden.
 Here is Glen Wilson standing in one of the pathways.

 After we had our fill of Disraeli history, we headed off to Stowe House.
-Actually, to the National Trust café for lunch: but then to the House.
-Actually, we walked for a mile or more of planned, landscaped fields, studded with follies, temples ornate bridges, monuments and towers.
-There are 54 points of interest shown on the guide map.
+Actually, to the National Trust café at Hughenden Manor for lunch: but then to Stowe House.
+Actually, we walked for a mile or more of planned, landscaped fields, studded with follies, temples ornate bridges, monuments and towers before reaching the house.
+There are 54 points of interest (follies, temples, bridges, monuments, spires etc) shown on the guide map.

 A grassy area with trees and a pond